AkshayGarad/Terraform-Notes/README.md

 In this example, the `null_resource` block has a trigger that references the `id` attribute of the `aws_instance` resource.
 When Terraform applies the configuration, it will refresh the EC2 instance resource even though there are no other changes to the configuration.

 Overall, the `null_resource` resource type is a powerful and flexible tool in Terraform that can be used for a variety of tasks, from executing local scripts to forcing resource refreshes.

+## 7. How would you recover from a failed apply in Terraform?
+When a Terraform `apply` fails, there are a few steps you can take to recover from the failure and continue with your deployment.
+Here are some general steps to follow:

+1. Identify the cause of the failure: Check the error message to understand what went wrong.
+It could be a syntax error, a resource conflict, or an issue with the Terraform provider.

+2. Fix the issue: Once you understand the cause of the failure, fix the issue by updating your Terraform configuration file, updating your provider, or modifying your infrastructure.

+3. Destroy the failed resources (if necessary): If the failed apply partially created resources, you may need to destroy those resources before running Terraform apply again.
+You can do this using the `terraform destroy` command.

+4. Retry the `apply`: After fixing the issue and destroying any partially created resources, retry the `apply` command.
+You can do this by running `terraform apply` again.

+5. Consider using a state file backup: If the failure is caused by corruption or deletion of the Terraform state file, consider restoring a backup of the state file.
+Terraform state file backups are created automatically by default, but you can also create manual backups using the `terraform state pull` and `terraform state push` commands.

+It's important to note that when recovering from a failed apply, you should carefully review any changes that were made before retrying the `apply` command to avoid any unintended consequences.